mahmoud/sedimental/entries/curricula/enterprise_python.md

 choices.
 Python exists for practical projects, and practical projects succeed through concrete specifications.

+#### Packaging and Deployment

+Packaging starts by looking at your environment's existing deployment options.
+Here are some non-enterprise options we can rule out:

+  1. Push from local machine using FTP/SSH/etc.
+  2. Trigger the deployment machine to pull from version control
+  3. Pull from remote PyPI (pypi.python.org)

+Pay particular attention to the most *reliable* means of publishing and deploying packages and target that.

 ### Software Aspects

+The vocabulary of requirements.

   * Performance
       * Latency